Brahms House

 Are there restrooms and cafes?

-Facilities such as restrooms and nearby cafes may be available; verify with the official website for specifics.
+Facilities such as restrooms are typically available; however, check the official website for details on food and beverage options.

 What should I wear?